Cash Flow Forecast with FREE Template

 - Loan payments

-If you are VAT registered, the amounts will consist of VAT, and the VAT payment will also be added.
+If you are VAT-registered, the amounts will include VAT, and the VAT payment will also be included.

-We will look at each of these in more detail to make up your cash flow forecast figures.
+We will examine each of these in more detail to finalise your cash flow forecast figures.

-Opening Bank Balance – The opening bank balance or cash position is available from statements or online banking.
+Opening Bank Balance – The opening bank account balance or cash position can be obtained from bank statements or online banking.
 Enter this figure as the starting point.

-Customer Receipts and invoices (projected income) – The first thing to do is forecast accounts receivable.
+Customer Receipts and Invoices (Projected Income) – The first step is to forecast accounts receivable.
 Some figures will need estimating.
 It may help set up a detailed spreadsheet showing when you expect to receive cash.

-A good starting point is from the sales invoices and entering them when you expect to receive payment.
+A good starting point is to review the sales invoices and enter them when you expect to receive payment.
 It will help to look at revenue from the previous Profit and Loss (Income Statement) to track variations during the year.

 Purchase of Stock or Fixed Assets.
 If you sell stock items, you will need to enter the cost of the stock, don’t forget any credit terms you may be offered.
 An example is the business purchases stock in January but pays in February.
 The cost is entered in February.